larron/krunch/README.md

 Now you can include one css/js file in your html vs including all of them, organize files, minify, uglify, and limit your page requests.

 ### Options and Defaults
+Krunch will re-watch your files when you make a change to .krunch configuration.

 File and output locations are required for each krunch job.

-Minification and JS Uglification are true by default, you can turn either of them off on a per job basis by adding the flags:
+Minification and JS Uglification are true by default, you can turn either of them off on a per job bases by adding the flags:
 { "compress": false, "minify": false }

 For LESS files, import paths may be needed to locate imported less files.
 By default krunch will search your root directory, ./css and ./less directories.
 You can overwrite on a per job bases like so: